 Long term rentals are more applicable to those who are settling into a residential space.
 These properties are more likely to be nearer to schools and in residential neighbourhoods.
-Long-term lets mean that lettings agents and homeowners must comply with a set of legal obligations to make sure the property is up to code in order to keep tenants safe.
+Long-term lets mean that lettings agents and homeowners must comply with a set of legal obligations, to make sure the property is up to standard in order to keep tenants safe.

 A blog post from ShortTermHomes.co.uk describes how long-term lettings solutions are more suitable for property owners who have a residential property.
 These properties are more likely to be outside the main city centre and more suitable for family tenants.
 For tenants, they are more suitable if you are looking for something permanent.

 Choosing a Property Manager

-If you decide to let your property, you will need to choose which solution is best for you before you choosing a company to manage your property.
-If you wish to let your property long-term, choose a trusted letting agent in your area who can carry out the legal requirements.
+If you decide to let your property, you will need to choose which solution is best for you before choosing a company to manage your property.
+If you wish to let your property long-term, choose a trusted letting agent in your area who can tale care of the legal requirements.
 If you think your property is more suited for the short-term market, then choose a service that is dedicated to this industry and has access to maintenance and care-taking contractors.

-Short-let management service, Pass The Keys, has a 24-hour emergency call-out if something urgent in the property happens.
-We can also arrange the easy switch over of guests, provide fresh linen and towels for each guest, take care of cleaning, and provide complimentary hotel style toiletries so your guests feel extremely comfortable.
-We can also optimise your income and maximise your occupancy rates so there are as few gaps as possible in your property calendar.
+Short-let management service, Pass The Keys, provides 24 hour guest support.
+We will arrange the easy switch over of guests, provide fresh linen and towels for each guest, take care of cleaning, and provide complimentary hotel style toiletries, so your guests feel extremely comfortable.
+We will also optimise your income and maximise your occupancy rates, so there are as few gaps as possible in your property calendar.
 If you are considering short-letting your property, check out how much you can earn now.